 What is a craft brewery?

 Craft breweries are often local businesses that are deeply rooted in their communities.
 They care about the quality of their product and the people they serve it to.
 Brewers Association member breweries must have an annual production of 6 million barrels of beer or less and be independently owned.
+Owning and controlling their own brand is important for craft breweries, and many small breweries manage multiple brands to diversify their offerings and establish a strong market presence.

 What is the difference between craft beer and mass-produced beer?

 Local beer is usually fresher and has more flavor than mass-produced beer because it has not been shipped long distances and sitting on store shelves for weeks or months.
+Additionally, craft beers often have a higher alcohol content than regular beers, contributing to their robust flavor profiles.

 Craft beer is also typically more expensive than mass-produced beer because of the higher quality ingredients and smaller batch sizes.